The Enhanced Capital Allowance

 - Further information

-The Enhanced Capital Allowance is a key part of the Government's plan to tackle climate change and was introduced to encourage businesses to invest in low carbon energy saving equipment to assist the UK in meeting its Kyoto target of reducing carbon emissions by 20%.
+The Enhanced Capital Allowance is a key part of the Government's plan to tackle climate change and was introduced to encourage businesses to invest in low carbon energy saving equipment to assist the UK in meeting its international climate target agreed in the Kyoto Protocol of reducing carbon emissions by 20%.
 It provides businesses with an enhanced tax relief in exchange for investing in energy efficient plant and machinery.

 The equipment installed must be selected from the Energy Technology Product List which was first published in 2001 and is updated regularly.
 For a product to appear on the Energy Technology Product List it must meet the energy saving criteria as defined in the Energy Technology Criteria List.

 The scheme is open to all businesses which pay UK corporation or income tax, regardless of size, sector or location and provides 100% first year capital allowances on investments in new and unused energy saving equipment.
 Certain costs involved in the provision of energy saving plant and equipment such as transport of the equipment to the site and some direct installation costs can also be claimed for.

 An Enhanced Capital Allowance provides 100% tax relief on any investment in energy saving equipment in the same tax year as the purchase is made.
 Therefore a business paying corporation tax at 30% will receive 30p tax relief for every £1 invested in energy saving equipment.